-SOP E Sample Shipment
+SOP F Sample Shipment

-Information included in this SOP conveys science-based packaging, shipping, and handling requirements, not lab-specific or logistical demands.
-For that information, reference the Collection shipping document on Collection's NEON intranet site.
-More information regarding the shipment of species to be identified by external experts, voucher specimens, and the desiccated plant tissue (RD[06]) will become available after institutions and facilities are identified.
+Information included in this SOP conveys science-based packaging, shipping, and handling requirements, not label-specific or logistical demands.
+For that information, reference the NEON CLA Intranet site (available through the sampling support library) and the Domain Chemical and Hygiene Plan and Biosafety Manual.